 These examples have been selected to show the diversity of topics we discuss with our portfolio companies and to highlight our approach towards ESG engagements in China.
-For companies in the early stages of improving their ESG practices, such as CK Hutchison and JD.com, we are monitoring the execution closely, while AIA Group and Yum China are more advanced in their ESG thinking, with more disclosures and data readily available.
+For companies in the early stages of improving their ESG practices, we are monitoring the execution closely, while others are more advanced in their ESG thinking, with more disclosures and data readily available.